Antipodal Point Arrangements on Spheres and Classification of Normal Systems

 Now we prove the first assertion.
-The local cycles of four antipodal sub-arrangements determine the $S_4$ invariant set of $24$ compatible symbols using Theorem~\ref{theorem:FPSAISO}.
+The local cycles of four-antipodal subarrangements determine the $S_4$ invariant set of $24$ compatible symbols using Theorem~\ref{theorem:FPSAISO}.
 Hence the first assertion follows and we can write down all the compatible symbols of the given arrangement. \end{proof}